qmayo/use-keyboard-timer/README.md

 );
 ```

-The `targetComponentID` indicates the value of the `id` field of the HTML element in which the component using `useKeyboardTimer` resides.
+The `targetComponentID` indicates the value of the `id` field of the HTML element in which the component using `useKeyboardTimer` resides so that the timer may be properly activated by touch-devices.
 It cannot refer to an HTML element within the component.

 The `settings` paramater takes an object of the following `TimerSettings` type: